alexbalan08/Conditional-Coverage-in-House-Price-Prediction-/README.md

 - **AveRooms**: Split into 3 bins (low, medium, high average rooms)
 - **Population**: Split into 5 quantile bins

-We measure:
-- The coverage rate within each bin
-- Deviations from the desired 90% coverage
+I measured the coverage rate within each bin and as well the deviations from the desired 90% coverage

 ---